saddavi/securevote-gcp-iac/README.md

   - Add audit logging for user actions
   - Enhance IAM controls for more granular access

+## CI/CD Implementation & Learning Goals

+This project is also a learning journey to understand and implement modern DevOps practices, specifically CI/CD for Infrastructure as Code (IaC) on Google Cloud Platform.

+### What is CI/CD?

+- **Continuous Integration (CI):** Automatically checks and tests infrastructure code changes (like Terraform) on every commit or pull request.
+- **Continuous Deployment/Delivery (CD):** Automates the process of applying validated infrastructure changes to the cloud environment.

+### Why CI/CD for IaC?

+- Ensures all infrastructure changes are tested, reviewed, and deployed consistently.
+- Reduces manual errors and increases deployment speed.
+- Provides audit trails and easy rollback options.

+### Tools Used

+- **GitHub Actions:** For automating CI/CD workflows.
+- **Terraform:** For defining and provisioning cloud infrastructure.
+- **Google Cloud Service Account:** For secure, automated access to GCP.

+### Planned Workflow

+1. On every pull request or push:
+   - Run Terraform formatting, validation, and planning.
+   - Optionally require approval before applying changes.
+2. On merge to main (or manual trigger):
+   - Apply infrastructure changes to GCP.

+### Learning Objectives

+- Understand how to automate infrastructure changes safely.
+- Learn to use GitHub Actions for cloud automation.
+- Practice secure credential management for automation.
+- Gain hands-on experience with real-world DevOps workflows.

+> As I progress, I will document key learnings and improvements here.

 ---

 If you are a hiring manager or recruiter, this project demonstrates my ability to design, automate, and manage secure, cost-effective, and scalable cloud infrastructure on GCP.
 I am actively seeking a Cloud Engineer role in Qatar and am eager to contribute my skills to your team.